1982 Honda Prelude Sport Coupe

 1986 brought few changes to Honda’s Prelude sports coupe, which continued in both base and Si versions.
 A visual distinction from 1985 was the high-mounted brake lamp, along with a few more exterior color choices.

-The Si‘s salient feature was its engine—the B20A 110 bhp 2.0 liter inline four with three valves per cylinder and fuel injection.
-Making ten more horsepower than the base Prelude meant that it was about half a second faster to get from 0-60 mph—spritely but not fast at a little under 10 seconds.
+The Si‘s salient feature was its engine—the B20A 110 bhp 2.0 liter/120 ci inline four with three valves per cylinder and fuel injection.
+Making ten more horsepower than the base Prelude meant that it was about half a second faster to get from 0-60 mph—spritely but not fast at a little over 9 seconds.

 Prelude Si photo from the 1986 Honda full-line brochure

-By 1986 standards, the $12,955 Prelude Si—about $33,600 in today’s dollars or about what a 2022 Accord EX-L sedan goes for—came well-equipped.
+By 1986 standards, the $12,955 Prelude Si—about $38,700 in today’s dollars or about what a 2026 Prelude is expected to go for—came well-equipped.
 Standard exterior and mechanical equipment included a power moonroof (a Prelude trademark), power windows, power mirrors, power disc brakes, and Michelin 185/75R13 steel-belted radial tires (a size still somewhat available) on Custom 13-inch alloy wheels.
 Inside, air conditioning, cruise control, a leather-wrapped steering wheel, and cloth front bucket seats were included.
 The stereo featured electronic quartz tuning, an autoreverse cassette player, a seven-band graphic equalizer, and four speakers.

 These second-generation Preludes were a revelation when introduced for the 1983 model year, replacing the somewhat ungainly first-generation coupes that had been introduced in the late 1970s.
 They come from a period when Honda styling seemingly could do no wrong—Road & Track called the second-generation Preludes “handsome, satisfying, exciting.”